efric/Association-Rules/README.md

 # Description of how to run program
 1. Usage: `./association.py` `INTEGRATED-DATASET.csv` `<min_sup>` `<min_conf>`

+Please have INTEGRATED-DATASET.csv in the same directory as association.py

 # Description of NYC Open Data data set and motives:
 The INTEGRATED-DATASET is the raw data from the `2018 Central Park Squirrel Census - Squirrel Data` dataset on NYC OpenData.
 Each row describes a squirrel sighting and the properties and behaviors of the squirrel at the time of the sighting.
 Below is a description provided by the data.